cariboulabs/cariboulite/installation.md

-# Installation
+# Installation Details
-**Note**: ***Issues with distro bookworm*** - the required kernel modules cannot compile agains the latest 6.1.0 'bookworm' distribution.
-Current version was tested with bullseye 6.1.21-*.
+**Note**: ***Major issues with the newly published distro `bookworm`*** - the required kernel modules cannot compile agains the latest 6.1.0 'bookworm' distribution.
+We noticed that the kernel-headers in the latest rapsberry-pi image distributions do not agree with the mainline linux kernel modules compilation process.
+Same issues exist with other kernel modules compilations in other projects.
+This issue needs to be further inspected. **Therefore we suggest using the latest bullseye distribution** `bullseye 6.1.21-*`.
 See details bellow.

 ## Fresh SDCard preparation
 1. Download and install Raspberry Pi imager: